When to Use TypedDict vs Dataclasses in Python: A Type-Safe Decision Guide

 Which performs better in high-throughput async workers?

-TypedDict has near-zero overhead as it is purely a type hint. dataclasses incur object instantiation costs.
-TypedDict is preferable for raw data routing.
+TypedDict has near-zero overhead since it uses plain dicts. dataclasses incur object instantiation costs.
+TypedDict is preferable for raw data routing where throughput matters.